msummers/newrelic-opentracing-cpp/README.md

 ### To do
 #### Near term
 - ~~Move txn start to Span::Span~~
+- ~~Config via file~~
+- ~~Implement StringUtils::toLower and use it in Config::init~~
+- ~~Allow comments in newrelic.conf~~
 - Ensure no C-SDK memory leaks
-- Config via file
 - Logging ([spdlog](https://github.com/gabime/spdlog))
-- OpenTelemetry Context via config
+- Generate OpenTelemetry Context from config setting
-- Load test
 - Get context for parent span from `Tracer::Extract` if present
 #### Long term
+- Modify C SDK to allow setting Span as External after it is created
+  - Use this set Spans as External if `Tracer::Inject` is called
 - Inject span id into logs
 - Unit tests
   - [doctest](https://github.com/onqtam/doctest)